pitosalas/tb3-ros/README.md

 ## Intro

-This is a docker package to allow you to run ROS and related applications through your browser.
+This is a docker image to allow you to run ROS and related applications through your browser.
 The following is installed:

 * ROS Melodic
+* VSCode
+* NoVNC desktop
-* Turtlbot3 packages
+* Turtlebot3 packages
 * prrexamples: examples from the book Programming Robotis with Ros
 * Gen5: Assignments for this generation of Cosi119a
 * Here are some handy commands for later: https://campus-rover.gitbook.io/lab-notebook/ros-tips/handy-commands